 A waitlist is maintained throughout the year to support timely enrollment of vacant slots as turnovers and transitions occur.
-Complete applications, not accepted for enrollment will be kept on the waiting list for the program year in which applied.
+Complete applications not accepted for enrollment will be kept on the waiting list for the program year in which applied.
 Children will be selected from the waitlist following the selection process detailed above.
-This process will be follow up monthly until the family is selected to be served by the program, ages out, and/or becomes ineligible for services based on the programs selection process for eligibility or has chosen to be removed from the waitlist.
-Ongoing resource information related to educational and developmental need will be offered to all families on the waitlist in order to support best placement based on information given to the program at the initial interview and application meeting.
+This process will be followed until the family is selected to be served by the program, ages out, and/or becomes ineligible for services based on the programs selection process for eligibility or has chosen to be removed from the waitlist.